bendoesdata/panel-altair-dashboard/README.md

 # panel-altair-dashboard
 A tutorial on how to use Panel and Altair to create a simple data dashboard app.

+Please make sure you are using Altair version 3.2 or above :).

 Here's what we'll make!